Divy1912/Banking-Management-System/README.md

 # 🏦 Banking Management System

-A simple console-based Banking Management System built using Java and MySQL.
-This project demonstrates core banking features like account creation, deposits, withdrawals, balance checks, and PIN-based access — all powered by JDBC connectivity.
+Built a Banking Management System in Java following a guided YouTube tutorial.
+Modified and expanded features while gaining hands-on experience with JDBC, MySQL, and basic OOP principles.

 ---